Projects of DRDO: Akash-NG

-The dual pulse rocket motor for the SAM was developed by DRDO, and the prototypes were supplied to IAI for integration with IAI systems to develop the complete missile.

-The other variant of the LRSAM will be fielded by the Indian Air Force.
-Along with the Akash SAM, the LRSAM fills a longer range requirement and both types will complement each other.
-Each unit of the MR-SAM would consist of a command and control centre, with an acquisition radar, a guidance radar and 3 launchers with eight missiles each.

-A 4-year, 300 million System Design & Development phase to develop unique system elements and an initial tranche of the land-based missiles is estimated.
-The radars, C2 centres, TEL's and missiles will be codeveloped by Israel and India.
-In turn, IAI and its Israeli partners have agreed to transfer all relevant technologies and manufacturing capabilities to India allowing India to manufacture the LRSAM systems locally as well as support them.

-The Barak-8 next generation long-range surface-to-air missile (LR-SAM) had its first test-flight on 29 May 2010.

 QRSAM

 DRDO developed QRSAM as part of replacement program for the Soviet era 9K33 Osa and 2K12 Kub that is being used extensively by Indian Army and Indian Air Force.
 It is built for an all weather, all terrain scenario with electronic counter-countermeasure system against aerial targets.
 It has an engagenment range of minimum 3 km to a maximum of 30 km that is powered by solid fuel propellant, maintaining a speed of 4.7 Mach in flight.
 The missile system uses a two way data link communication with active radar homing.

-XRSAM

-DRDO is developing a long range surface to air missile to supplement Barak-8 and S-400 systems for its multi-tier air defence umbrella protecting the Indian airspace.
-It will use some of the key technologies developed during Ballistic Missile Defence Programme.

 VL-SRSAM

-Vertical launched-Short Range Surface- to-Air Missile (VL-SRSAM) is a quick reaction short range missile being developed by DRDO for naval service and to replace Barak 1 missile.The missile is naval variant of Astra with some design and technological changes for an all weather point and area defence role against flying targets such as fighter aircraft, unmanned aerial vehicles etc. It has the range of 45 km.
+Vertical launched-Short Range Surface- to-Air Missile (VL-SRSAM) is a quick reaction short range missile being developed by DRDO for naval service and to replace Barak 1 missile.
+The missile is naval variant of Astra with some design and technological changes for an all weather point and area defence role against flying targets such as fighter aircraft, unmanned aerial vehicles etc. It has the range of 45 km.